markwkiehl/particle_device_blueprint/README.md

   - **Photon** is a WiFi device with built-in LED on D7.
   - **P2** is an SMD module with WiFi and a microcontroller.
 No built-in LED.

-The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value. &nbsp; It is up to the developer to adapt these variables to the particular hardware and application that will be used. &nbsp;  It will be apparent from the content of the blueprint how to add additional data items to be pushed to Blynk.  &nbsp;

 The web and mobile app button widget toggles the state of a datastream of data type integer with the values of 1 and 0. &nbsp;   For a Boron in Feather format, GPIO D7 is utilized since it is connected to the built-in LED.
 For other Particle hardware (without the built-in LED), the code will need to be adapted to specify a different GPIO, and the hardware connected to an LED.

 # 1. Prepare Your Hardware
+The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
+The device template, datastreams and a web dashboard and mobile app are all pre-configured.
+Instructions are included later in this readme.md on how to configure the Particle integration webhook.
+(TBD  will the Blynk webhook be automatically configured ???)

 # 2. Create Webhooks on the Particle Cloud